-- Google Calendar – A free web-based calendar system (Need to have or create a Google account).
+Google Calendar – A free web-based calendar system (Need to have or create a Google account to use it)

-- Making a Task List (University of Guelph) – Moves you through the steps of the different academic tasks you have to do to help you estimate how much time you need for each task.
+Making a Task List (University of Guelph) – Moves you through the steps of the different academic tasks to help you estimate how much time you need for each

-- Remember the Milk is a popular task and time management tool that goes beyond lists and post-its.
+Remember the Milk is a favourite task and time management tool that goes beyond lists and post-its

 pro·cras·ti·nate: to put off intentionally the doing of something that should be done.

-3. Write a contract with yourself that you will complete a specific assignment or task by a certain date and stick to it.
+- Write a contract with yourself that you will complete a particular assignment or task by a specific date and stick to it.
 Get friends or family to encourage you to stick to your contract.

-5. Break down tasks into a manageable size.
-Study in 50 minute blocks with a 10 minute break to help keep you focused and give you time to rest.
+- Break down tasks into a manageable size.
+Study in 50-minute blocks with a 10-minute break to help keep you focused and give you time to rest.

-9. Get help if you are still having trouble.
-Counselling Services at JIBC can assist you with academic and personal counselling (firstname.lastname@example.org or 604.528.5884).
+- Get help if you are still having trouble.
+Counselling Services at JIBC can assist you with academic and personal counselling (email Student Counselling or tel.
+604.528.5884).

 In almost all cases, the best way to overcome procrastination is to just do it.
 Start the task and see what happens.
 Just the process of starting can be enough to get the ball rolling.